usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/LDA Phase 3_ Peer Evaluation & Feedback (Weeks 13–16, Module 4 Sprints 1 & 4).md

 **Team Deliverables**: Each team is responsible for submitting one completed rubric and feedback memo per case reviewed, actively participating in feedback exchange, and contributing to a final ranked score.

-## Peer Evaluation Rubric Key Elements
+## Peer evaluation rubric key elements

 | Criteria Category | Description |
 | :---- | :---- |